metno/emep-ctm/Subrun.rst

 ___________________________

 The size of the files obtained in a nesting configuration can be very large if the out_DOMAIN is large.
-If the inner domain is known in advance, only the part matching exactly the part needed to construct the BC can be stored.
+If the inner domain is known in advance, only the part matching exactly the part needed to construct the BC of the small domain can be stored.
 Define ``MET_inner`` in ``&Nest_config``, which should be a link to any metdata of the inner grid;
   it will only be used to define the projection parameters of the inner grid (i.e. dates and other content do not matter).